Min Saw Mon: Founder of Mrauk-U Kingdom

-Saw Mon became king of Arakan but as a vassal of Bengal.
-His domain was still restricted to northern Arakan where southern Arakan (Sandoway (Thandwe)) was still independent.
-He decided to move the capital from Launggyet.
+Saw Mon became king of Arakan but as a vassal of sultanate for some time.
+His domain was still restricted to northern Arakan where southern Arakan Sandoway was still independent.
+He decided to move the capital from Launggyet as the old crumpling city destroyed by the Burman-Mon Conflict for decades.
 The new capital, though not far from Launggyet, was much more strategically located, and would prove much more difficult for invaders to attack.
 He founded the new capital of Mrauk-U on 16 November 1430 (Sunday, 1st waxing of Natdaw 792 ME) (or 20 August 1430 / Sunday, 1st waxing of Tawthalin 792).

+The King paid homage to the Mahamuni Temple and from his way he built road linking between new capital and old Waithali city.

 According to the Arakanese chronicles, the king was warned by court astrologers that he would die within a year of foundation of the new capital.
 He answered that he would rather die to have a safer kingdom for the posterity than to live long, and leave a weak kingdom.
 The king promptly moved to the new capital when it was completed in 1432/33 (794 ME).
 Part of the new city, a few miles north of the Mrauk-U Palace, was the Le-myet-hna Temple.

 He died soon after on 9 May 1433 (Saturday, 6th waning of Kason 795 ME).
 He was succeeded by his younger half-brother Khayi.

+Cultural works

+The King built Le-myet-hna Temple meaning "four face" meant to convey and deter all four directions from the enemies threat.

+Myatazaung Twin Pagodas- the King also donated and funded the constructions of two pagodas standing on the hill north of Le-myet hna Temple, East Myatazaung and West Myatazaung finished in 1431.

+Koe-tan Pagodas - small 9 stupas erected on hills seen above the royal palace.